 Contact Kate if you have a press or marketing enquiry, or would like to contribute to Theatres Magazine.

 Kate coordinates the communications, marketing materials and publications of the Trust, including editing Theatres Magazine and the NewsDigest.
 Kate previously worked for the Trust as Resources Adviser, managing the grant schemes.
+She has volunteered for Wells Theatre Festival and various museums.
 Kate studied archaeology at Durham University, specialising in standing buildings.

 Contact Tom for advice on Planning and Listed Building Applications and Planning Policy.